Yucca Mountain nuclear waste repository: Opposition

 There was significant public and political opposition to the project in Nevada.
-An attempt was made to push ahead with it and override the opposition.
-But for large projects that would take decades to complete, there is every chance that sustained local opposition will prevail, and this happened with the Yucca Mountain project.
-Successful nuclear waste storage siting efforts in Scandinavia have involved local communities in the decision-making process and given them a veto at each stage, but this did not happen with Yucca Mountain.
-Local communities at potential storage and repository sites "should have early and continued involvement in the process, including funding that would allow them to retain technical experts".
+An attempt was made to move ahead with it and override the opposition.
+But the local opposition prevailed.

-On March 5, 2009, Energy Secretary Steven Chu reiterated in a Senate hearing that the Yucca Mountain site was no longer considered an option for storing reactor waste.
+On March 5, 2009, U.S. Energy Secretary Steven Chu reiterated in a Senate hearing that the Yucca Mountain site was no longer considered an option for storing reactor waste.

-On March 3, 2010, the DOE filed a motion with the NRC to withdraw its license application, but multiple lawsuits to stop this action have been filed by states, counties, and individuals across the country as being unauthorized by the NWPA.
+On March 3, 2010, the DOE filed a motion with the NRC to withdraw its license application, but states, counties, and individuals nationwide have sued on the grounds that the NWPA did not authorize the motion.

-The costly nuclear accident in 2014 at New Mexico's Waste Isolation Pilot Plant in which a nuclear waste container exploded has caused doubt that it could serve as an alternative for Yucca.
+The costly 2014 nuclear accident at the New Mexico Waste Isolation Pilot Plant, in which a nuclear waste container exploded, caused doubt that it could serve as an alternative to Yucca Mountain.

-In January 2019, Governor Steve Silolak vowed that "not one ounce" of nuclear waste would be allowed at Yucca Mountain, and a May funding bill did not include funding for the site.
+In January 2019, Nevada Governor Steve Sisolak vowed that "not one ounce" of nuclear waste would be allowed at Yucca Mountain, and a May funding bill did not include funding for the site.
 In May 2019, the Reno Gazette-Journal published a long-form essay cataloging opposition to the Yucca Mountain project.
-According to a tribal elder, the Western Shoshone view Yucca Mountain as sacred and a nuclear storage facility "will poison everything.
+According to a tribal elder, the Western Shoshone view Yucca Mountain as sacred and believe a nuclear storage facility "will poison everything.
 It's people's life, our Mother Earth's life, all the living things here, all the creatures; whatever's crawling around, it's their life too."
 The tribes say they lack funds to discredit federal safety claims, but will be directly affected by a potential disaster.